deltaDNA/unity-sdk/README.md

 ### SmartAds on iOS

-We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries.
-The included Podfile will add our iOS SmartAds Pod to your XCode project along with all the ad networks we support.
-A post process build hook prepares the XCode project Unity generates to support CocoaPods and adds the Podfile to the iOS build directory.
-It then runs `pod install` to download the dependencies and create the *Unity-iPhone.xcworkspace*.  ~~You will need to open the workspace file since Unity doesn't know about this.
-Clicking *build and run* is therefore not supported.~~ The latest versions (5.6) will open and build the workspace if it exists so clicking *build and run* works fine.
+We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries through Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
+The plugin runs `pod install` when a project is being built to download the dependencies and create the *Unity-iPhone.xcworkspace*. ~~You will need to open the workspace file since Unity doesn't know about this.
+Clicking *Build and Run* is therefore not supported.~~ The latest versions (5.6) will open and build the workspace if it exists so clicking *Build and Run* works fine.

-__The ad networks require a minimum target version of 7, and ideally 8 to get the latest sdks.
-If the default 6 is used cocoapods will fail and no xcworkspace file will be generated.__
+__The ad networks require a minimum target version of 8.
+If a lower version is used cocoapods will fail and no xcworkspace file will be generated.__

-__If updating from a previous SDK version, run `pod repo update` to update your local cache and ensure you build with the latest dependencies.
-Since CocoaPods v1.0 this no longer happens by default on `pod install`.__

 To select which ad networks should be included in the game select *DeltaDNA* from the Unity menu bar, navigate to *SmartAds -> Select Networks*, which will open a tab with the settings.
 The ad networks can now be selected or deselected, and clicking *Apply* will persist the changes.

-If you make changes to the enabled networks the changes to the Podfile should be committed to version control.
+If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

 #### UnityAds